benchaix/SocialService/README.md

 ##Info
 Coded in approximately 2 days, this HTTP server serves a RESTful API with no use of third party framework as Jersey or Spring.
 It was a nice exercice :)
-I used Java 8 and Maven 3.3 to manage dependencies (JUnit, HttpClient and Gson) and build the application
+I used Java 8 and Maven 3.3 to build the application and to manage dependencies (JUnit, HttpClient and Gson)

 ##Compilation and execution
 To compile this Java application into a single jar use the Maven command below: